 by Bill Nugent

-Let me start out by saying that I reject universalism.
+I’ll start out by saying that I reject universalism.
 I define universalism as the claim that no person ever goes to hell.
-I reject syncretism (the combination of Christianity with other religions).
-I reject pluralism (the claim that there are other paths to salvation besides Christ).
-I reject open theology (the claim that God is unknowing or to a degree powerless about the course of His creation).
-I reject pelagianism (the claim that salvation can be attained by good works).
+I reject syncretism which is the combination of Christianity with other religions.
+I reject pluralism which is the claim that there are other paths to salvation besides Christ.
+I reject open theology which is the claim that God is unknowing or partially powerless about the course of His creation.
+I reject pelagianism which is the claim that salvation can be attained by good works.
 A proper understanding of the Bible, which is the inspired word of God, makes it clear that the above mentioned perspectives are false teachings.

-To the point, let me humbly explain what the Bible actually teaches regarding the future condition of people who die in their sins and the duration of that condition.
+Let me humbly explain what the Bible actually teaches about the future condition of people who die in their sins and the duration of that condition.
 No biblical figure taught as much about hell as did Jesus.
 Jesus, in fact, taught more about hell than He taught about heaven.
 Perhaps one reason why Jesus taught so much about hell is because He was about to endure hell (the cross) for all mankind when He suffered and died for our sins.

 Some say that “aionios” and “aion” can also mean “eternal” but I regard that as the result of historic and pervasive doctrinal bias.
 The early church leader, Origen, wrote about the ultimate reconciliation of the damned.
 Augustine, perhaps influenced by his Manichean background, taught endless torment.
 The Augustinian position prevailed but that in itself does not make endless torment the scriptural position.
 Endless torment was taught by the medieval Roman Catholic Church and the reformers also held to it.
 Bible translators almost certainly approached the Bible with a prior commitment to the concept of endless hell.
 This would explain why they expanded the semantic range of “aion” to mean not just “age” but also “eternity.”